La Boca, Buenos Aires, Argentina

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

 The authorities in Argentina set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact Argentina’s embassy or consulate in the UK.
+If you’re not sure how these requirements apply to you, contact the Argentine Consulate in the UK.

 COVID-19 rules

-There are no COVID-19 testing or vaccination requirements for passengers entering Argentina.
+There are no COVID-19 testing or vaccination requirements for travellers entering Argentina.

 Passport validity requirements

-If you are visiting Argentina, your passport should be valid for the proposed duration of your stay.
+To enter Argentina, your passport must be valid for the proposed duration of your stay.
 If you are a resident in Argentina, your passport must be valid for entry.

 Visa requirements